 School-wide—Families are kept abreast of news and events at St. Francis via a variety of communication tools.
-A hard-copy of our yearly calendar is given to every family at the beginning of the school year.
-In addition, the calendar can be accessed on our school’s website www.stfrancis-school.org Changes to the calendar DO occur, thus it is critical that parents read all email communication sent from the school office.
-Similarly parents MUST keep us informed of new email addresses.
+The school calendar can be accessed on our school’s website www.stfrancis-school.org Changes to the calendar DO occur, thus it is critical that parents read all email communication sent from the school office.
+Similarly parents MUST keep us informed of new email addresses and new mailing addresses.

 Parent/Teacher—Close communication between parents and teachers is essential to the smooth running of our school.
 Therefore, all teachers have e-mail, voice mail, and home telephone numbers listed in the school directory.
 Please do not hesitate to contact a teacher if you have any questions or concerns.

-Every parent should be hearing from their child’s Elementary teacher on a weekly basis either via email, written weekly report or, in the case of lower middle school, Edline.
-Upper middle school will post to Edline on a bi-weekly basis.
-Please make sure you have current Edline user-names and passwords or have contacted technology coordinator Wendy LaBarre.
+Every parent should be hearing from their child’s Elementary teacher on a weekly basis either via email, written weekly report or, in the case of lower middle school, Jupiter ED.
+Upper middle school will post to Jupiter ED on a bi-weekly basis.
+Please make sure you have current Jupiter user-names and passwords or have contacted technology coordinator Wendy LaBarre.

 Conferences may be scheduled before school, during teachers’ free periods, or on scheduled conference days.
 On the occasion that a conference is imperative and these times are inconvenient, please let the Head of School know so that other arrangements may be made.

 Respect and dignity are of the utmost importance at St. Francis School.
 The following guidelines are mandated by the Texas Department of Family and Protective Services.
 Therefore, discipline will be:

 (1) Individualized and consistent for each child.